MalyajNailwal/whatsapp-bot/README.md

 # 🎬 WhatsApp Movie Info Bot

 A cloud-deployed WhatsApp bot built with Python, Flask, Twilio, and Render.
-It responds with movie information (director, genre, year, synopsis) when you send a movie title via WhatsApp.
+When you send a truck title via WhatsApp, it responds with truck information.
 ## 🚀 Features
-- 💬 Chat on WhatsApp to search any movie
+- 💬 Chat on WhatsApp to search any truck_detail
 - 🔍 Data comes from movies_data.csv
 - 📲 Instant replies with movie details
 - ☁️ Hosted on Render with public webhook